Harvard-CS145/cs145-21-project4/README.md

 ### Grading

+Your code in both Part 2 (RTP-base) and Part 3 (RTP-opt) should pass our testing scripts with all four types of network errors.
 The total grades is 100:

-- 70: RTP-base passes test (with all four types of packet errors)
+- 60: RTP-base passes test
-- 30: RTP-opt passes test (with all four types of packet errors)
+- 30: RTP-opt passes test
+- 10: RTP-opt code function check
 - Deductions based on late policies